 Your central server can have a remote DBMS.
 An architecture with a remote DBMS consists of:

-- A Centreon Central server to configure monitoring and to display collected data
+- A Centreon Central server to configure monitoring and display collected data

 - A DBMS server to store collected data